Lawn bowls at the 2018 Commonwealth Games – Mixed para-sport pairs

 Lawn bowls mixed para-sport pairs at the 2018 Commonwealth Games was held at the Broadbeach Bowls Club in the Gold Coast, Australia from April 5 to 11.
 A total of 12 athletes from 6 associations participated in the event.
+Australia's Jake Fehlberg and Lynne Seymour won the gold medal, defeating Philippus Walker and Nozipho Schroeder of South Africa in the final.
+Gilbert Miles and Julie Thomas from Wales won the bronze medal.

 Sectional play

 The top four advances to the knockout stage.